JosieOnGit/Luniks/Stories/TRAVEL RISK/HEAD TO HEAD - Story.md

 Stretching his arms, Mika reaches the factory a little over 10 minutes later, and promptly walked to the backdoor where he was tasked to break into.
 Already lifting his left wrist, he realises that there's no automated safety system to be found, rendering his wrist rabbit virtually useless. **"That's great."** He scoffs sarcastically, tapping his right shoulder gently as blue liquid begins to flow through his arm. **"Oldschool buildings, oldschool break-in."** He didn't have a classic pistol on hand that could break the lock in one shot, of course, having gone through interstellar travel.
 But in his backpack, he did have a lockpick set that he carried in case his wrist rabbit would fail him in "the worst case".
 Even with his wrist rabbit functional, he couldn't use it to break into the factory, so taking a pin from the set, he carefully inserts it into the lock, hearing a series of *clicks* as he forced it into the lock, twisting it along the way.
 Finicking with the lock, it suddenly unlocks, pushing the door forward and catches Mika off guard as he almost trips forward into the dusty, abandoned factory.

 Carefully and quietly closing the door behind him, he takes a moment to adjust to the darkness of the factory.
 Despite the roof having broken open in a few spots, it wasn't nearly enough to light up all the corners of the enormous factory.
-Looking at the various heavy machinery, automated processes that had been abandoned, he checks his watch. **Two hours early.
-Could take a peek around.** He mumbles to himself, deciding to go right to the old main floor office, eager to discover what the factory was once used for before it was abandoned.
+Looking at the various heavy machinery, automated processes that had been abandoned, he checks his watch. **"Two hours early.
+Could take a peek around."** He mumbles to himself, deciding to go right to the old main floor office, eager to discover what the factory was once used for before it was abandoned.

 To his surprise, the door to the office wasn't locked, and carefully twisting the knob, he entered inside.
 The windows were originally meant for those in the office to keep an eye at the main floor at all times, and he could see various red buttons to immediately halt the machines in case of an emergency, but after being closed off for so long, the glass had turned opaque from the dust, and the colours of the furniture had lost their colours too, being coated in a generous layer of dust.
 On various signs and documents, he could frequently see the same names being passed along. **"United States"**, and the flag of the Southern States, with many more stars.
 It didn't make too much sense to Mika, but now having discovered this, he wasn't going to stop here, he wanted to learn much more.